 Be sure to go early, the hike is popular and better before it gets too hot.
 It was also great we had it all to ourselves.

 The pay-off at the end of the hike is not the greatest of the hikes (that distinction goes to Devil’s Hall), but the overall hike is really beautiful.
 You’ll wind your way through the McKittrick Canyon area and cross over a wash several times during your hike.

 For us the hike only had one crossing that had actual water in it.
 It was a pretty easy crossing.
 But you’ll have to check with the weather and conditions to see if the water is higher during your visit.

 The Ranch at the end was a nice place to relax.
 If you head to the back area of the ranch building, you’ll see several seats and rocking chairs that you can relax, enjoy a snack, and chat before your return trip.
 There were lots of folks just hanging out and really interested in swapping stories and hike recommendations.

 Guadalupe Mountain Peak

 Guadalupe Mountain is the highest peak in the park and in Texas.
-It is a strenuous at times 9 mile hike starting from near the pine creek campground and up into the mountains.
+It is a strenuous at times 9 mile hike starting from near the pine springs campground and up into the mountains.
 You’ll hike up through desert trees, and along some steep paths as well.

 It’s definitely one for those who love to hike and check off the highest peaks in area or get those miles in.
 Just be sure to check the weather.
 We got warned about the winds at the top were approaching 80+ miles per hour.
 Also, the weather can shockingly change in the park.
 We got some rain on a few of the days and the forecast changed at times during our stay.